 Day 8: Depart hotel at 5:30 AM for 7:30 flight to Galápagos San Cristóbal Island.
 Meet station staff at airport and proceed to La Loberia (sea lion beach) to observe marine iguanas and sea lions.
 Our large baggage will travel separately up to the station by truck.
 Make sure that your bathing suit, sunscreen, towel, camera, pen and paper are accessible!
 Depart beach for the field station located in the highlands.
 Settle in, and receive station orientation.
 After dinner discussion of evolution-endemism and extinction-invasive species.

 Day 13: Early check in of luggage and time for optional activities: Visit to interpretive center or trail, last walk through town or revisit to Loberia.
 Flight to Quito.
-Check into Hotel Alston.
+Check in to Hotel Alston.
 Dinner.
 Evening free.

 Day 14: Departure.
-Remember there exists a $42 USD exit tax to be paid at airport.
+Remember there exists a USD $42 exit tax to be paid at airport.

 Optional: night hike

-Day 4: Two groups: Group I – Individual research projects Group II- collaboration in station volunteer projects (i.e. Organic agriculture, construction, etc.).
+Day 4: Two groups: Group I – Individual research project.
+Group II- collaboration in station volunteer projects (i.e. Organic agriculture, construction, etc.).
 Dinner.
 Presentation of preliminary results & discussion of local history & cultures.

 Day 6: Breakfast 7AM.
 9:30 departure.
 11:00 1-hour visit to Afro-ecuadorian community in the Chota Valley.
 1:00 Arrival in Otavalo and lunch.
 Shopping Time!
 Dinner 7:30.

 Day 7: After breakfast (with luggage) to Cotacachi & Cuicocha crater lake.
 Lunch at lake.
 Afternoon return to Quito.
 Time to have laundry done, and to shop in local markets.
 Prepare for departing the next day.